The Generalized Second Law implies a Quantum Singularity Theorem: Generalized Thermodynamics Theorems

 \subsection{Quantum Trapped Surfaces}

-The GSL, as formulated in section \ref{GSL}, is logically equivalent to the statement that if there is a null surface $N$ on which the generalized entropy is decreasing at any point on $N$, then that null surface $N$ cannot be a horizon.
+The GSL, as formulated in section \ref{GSL}, applies only to causal horizons.
+There always exist some null surfaces $N$ for which the generalized entropy is decreasing (e.g. for $N = \partial I^-(p)$, where $p$ is a point, the generalized entropy always decreases near $p$).
+This does not contradict the GSL so long as $N$ is not a horizon.
+The GSL is thus logically equivalent to the statement that any such null surface $N$ with decreasing entropy is not a causal horizon.

 That in turn means that there does not exist any worldline $W_\mathrm{fut}$ which is infinite to the future and for which $N$ is the boundary of the past of that observer.
 This can be used to show that certain null surfaces must necessarily terminate:

-\textbf{Theorem 3:} Let there be a null generator $g$ of $N$, and let there be a point $g_0$ on $g$ at which the fine-grained generalized entropy is decreasing.
-That is, there exists a spatial slice $\Sigma$, such that for any neighborhood around $g_0$, there is a way of pushing the slice forwards in time in that neighborhood to a new slice $\Sigma^\prime$, such that
+\textbf{Theorem 3:} Let $N$ be an achronal null surface, such that $g$ be a null generator of $N$, and let there be a point $g_0$ on $g$ at which the fine-grained generalized entropy is decreasing.
+That is, there exists a spatial slice $\Sigma$, such that for any neighborhood around $g_0$, there is a way of pushing the slice forwards in time in that neighborhood to a new slice $\Sigma^\prime$, so that

-Thus if $N$ were a horizon, the GSL would be violated for time evolution near $g_0$.
+Thus if $N$ were a horizon, the fine-grained GSL would be violated for time evolution near $g_0$.

 Suppose that the semiclassical approximation holds near $g_0$, while for the rest of the spacetime we assume only that it can be described by a Lorentzian manifold.
-Then the GSL implies that the the null generator $g$ must eventually terminate when traced towards the future, either because it exits $N$, or because spacetime is null geodesically incomplete.
+Then the GSL implies that the null generator $g$ cannot be extended infinitely on $N$ (either because it exits $N$, or because spacetime is null geodesically incomplete).

-\textbf{Proof:} If $g$ stays on $N$ for an infinite affine distance, then it will have a horizon $H$ on which the GSL is satisfied, since the GSL must also apply to the horizons of infinite null rays as discussed in section \ref{GSL}. $H$ must lie entirely on or to the past of $N$, because the past of $H$ must be a subset of the past of $N$.
-Since $g$ is to the lightlike past of itself, $g$ must be a generator of $H$ as well as $N$.
+\textbf{Proof:} If $g$ stays on $N$ for an infinite affine distance, then it too must be achronal.
+Furthermore it will have a horizon $H$ on which the GSL is satisfied, since the GSL must also apply to the horizons of infinite null rays as discussed in section \ref{GSL}. $H$ must lie entirely on or to the past of $N$, because the past of $g$ must be a subset of the past of $N$.
+Since $g$ is lightlike and achronal, $g$ must be a generator of $H$ as well as $N$.
 Then Theorem 1 implies that the generalized entropy is also decreasing on $H$, which would violate the GSL.
 Q.E.D.

+If spacetime is globally hyperbolic, then a stronger result can be shown for certain surfaces.